Ship live translations

 true |

-Enable microphone audio input for speech-to-text. |
+Enable microphone audio capture for transcription. |

 auto_language_detect |